sjtu-lyj/electron-BBC/README.md

-# Minimalistic Electron React Boilerplate Code
+# Minimalistic Electron React Redux Boilerplate Code

-This is a minimal Electron React boilerplate code using webpack and webpack-loader.
+This is a minimal Electron React Redux boilerplate code using webpack and webpack-loader.
 It's simple and you can built upon starter code.
 I know there are tons of boilerplate code out there but either they are too tricky for beginner or just a pain.
 I wanted to code my app not stuck in configuring for a year.
 Feel free to improve by commiting changes

 ## To Use